akuppan1/Top-5-Zip-Codes-to-Invest-in-USA/README.md

 3. Change column names to "ds" and "y" in order for the dataset to play nice with Facebook Prophet time series analysis
 4. Run quick check for any nulls/Nans for my sanity

+### Once the zip codes are chosen, I made a separate .csv file for each zip code to prep it for time series analysis with FBProphet.
+The prepped data files can be fround [**here**](https://github.com/akuppan1/Flatiron-Mod4Proj-FINAL/tree/main/Data%20Files)